-Students can enroll in Student Administration until September 13, the end of add/drop.
+Students can enroll in Student Administration until October 24 using the special registration form.
 Students should consult the Office of Student Financial Aid Services prior to dropping if this class is used to meet full-time enrollment requirements.
-Beginning September 14 and until October 25, students can enroll using this form.

 Instruction Mode: Online

 For detailed information, see the course syllabis (coming soon)

 By the completion of this course, you should be able to:

 - Use existing research to describe the foundational history and concepts related to systemic anti-Black racism in the United States.

 - Explain foundational scholarship focused on Black-Led movements and concepts such as Black civil rights, Black resistance, Black resilience, and intersectional solidarity.

 - Question the consequences of anti-Black racism in areas such as Black health and wellness; Black agency and resilience; and/or anti-Blackness in higher education.